-Mmmmm, Ice-cream is one of me and my children’s most favourite foods.
-On it’s own straight out the tub, or on top of a cone or with a pudding, it is just yummy, but we all know what happens if you leave ice-cream out for too long don’t we?
-Yes it melts!
+Mmmmm, Ice-cream is one of my and my children’s favourite foods.
+On its own straight out of the tub, or on top of a cone or with a pudding, it is just yummy, but we all know what happens if you leave ice cream out for too long, don’t we?
+Yes, it melts!

 What you will need:

 Some cookies or sponge cake (quite large ones!)